Download from the App Store HERE.

 1st violation (unless severe) will result in a written warning.

-2nd violation (unless severe) will result in, Pre-K thru 5th up to 3 days suspension, 6-12th up to 5 days suspension.
+2nd violation (unless severe) will result in, a one (1) days suspension.

-3rd violation (unless severe) Pre-K thru 5th up to 5 days suspension, 6-12th up to 10 days suspension.
+3rd violation (unless severe) will result in, up to three (3) days suspension.

 In all cases, a copy of the notification must be signed by a parent/guardian and student and returned to the driver before the student may ride again.